tinhbuon1102/chiyonoanne/wp-content/plugins/imagify/readme.txt

 4. Other Media Page

 == Changelog ==
+= 1.8.4.1 - 2018/12/18 =
+* Improvement: prevent "unknown error" messages that some users are getting since yesterday.

 = 1.8.4 - 2018/11/12 =
 * Improvement: automatic optimization is delayed further, it now happens after the image original data is stored in the database.
 This new process should be more reliable.
 * Improvement: compatibility with wordpress.com.